 To avoid (3), use only a single stage weapon, not a two-stage thermonuclear.
 To maximize the nuclear reaction, you probably would want to use a boosted fission method.
 In other words, use some of the lithium deuteride that is generally used as the "thermonuclear" part of the weapon, but use it only within the concentric shells of the single-stage weapon in order to get as much of the fissionable material to fission as possible.
 Alternatively, a mixture of tritium and deuterium gas under high pressure can be introduced in the hollow core of the plutonium or U-235 just before detonation.
 (This enables the device to be considerably miniaturized.)
-For the same reason, use a lot of precisely timed high-output neutron guns at the instant of detonation.
+For the same reason, use precisely timed high-output neutron guns at the instant of detonation.

 With some basic physics knowledge and our current knowledge of high-altitude EMP, a weapon could easily be made that generates dramatically more gamma radiation, and that is far more efficient in turning that gamma radiation into electromagnetic pulse.
 In other words, any nuclear weapons state could easily create a weapon that would produce more than 25,000 volts per meter across the entire continental United States if it is detonated 250 miles (400 kilometers) above the approximate center of the continental United States.